philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 Hello from Paris!

 I've had this one knocking around a while.
 You can see notes below that I think it would be good to actually program up all these proof objects.

+A whole other branch down the proof tree is crypto proofs and certificates <https://en.wikipedia.org/wiki/Zero-knowledge_proof>  <https://en.wikipedia.org/wiki/Proof_of_knowledge> <https://en.wikipedia.org/wiki/Digital_signature> Not entirely unrelated.
+If you have a trusted proof kernel, it can crypto sign it's proof objects as validated in an LCF style.

 <https://en.wikipedia.org/wiki/Van_Kampen_diagram> Van Kampen Diagrams are a visual proof object for the word problem of finitely presented groups. ![](https://upload.wikimedia.org/wikipedia/commons/8/81/Abelian.jpg)